nikitavoloboev/data/docs/health/skin-care.md

 1. [[Cleanse](https://youtu.be/h05frUE9dkE?t=765)] Wet face, squeeze [Jelly Joker cleanser](https://geekandgorgeous.com/collections/101-serums/products/jelly-joker) into palm and gently, but thoroughly massage over face, neck and eye area. ~ 1 minute.
 Rinse well with warm water and pat dry.

 Then accordingly:

 2. [[Retinal](https://www.dermstore.com/blog/how-to-apply-retinol/)] Apply pea sized amount of [A-Game 5](https://geekandgorgeous.com/collections/101-serums/products/a-game-5) on dry face skin.
 Let it absorb.

 If I took Retinal on previous day, I take:

 2. [[Azelaic acid](https://www.youtube.com/watch?v=8dxEW9P6C3c)] Apply few drops of [aPAD](https://geekandgorgeous.com/collections/101-serums/products/gg-101-apad) on dry face skin.
 Let it absorb.
-I brush my teeth as I wait.
-Takes ~ 2 minutes.

 If I took Azelaic acid on previous day, I take:

 2. [[Exfoliant](https://www.youtube.com/watch?v=h05frUE9dkE)] Apply [Calm Down](https://geekandgorgeous.com/collections/exfoliants/products/calm-down) either with a cotton pad or pour it into your hands and pat it on as men do with after-shave.
 Avoid the area around the eyes.
 Let it absorb.

-I always brush my teeth after applying the 2nd step.
+I always brush my teeth after applying 2nd step (~ 2 minutes).
 I then finish it off with:

 3. [[Moisturizer](https://www.youtube.com/watch?v=bLNbN0YMBWk)] Apply [Hydration Station](https://geekandgorgeous.com/collections/101-serums/products/hydration-station) on already slightly wet skin.
 Use as much or as little as your skin needs.
 4. Go to sleep.
 Always use fresh sheets especially on the pillows.